-It is a first and important step when growing a beard.
+It is the first and most important step when growing a beard.
 You can grow the Viking beard long, medium or extra-long.
-Decide the length carefully according to your body, age, and hairstyle as these three factors determine whether the beard will suit you or not.
+Decide the length carefully according to your body, age, and hairstyle, as these three factors determine whether the beard will suit you or not.

 Eat Healthy Foods

 Growing a Viking beard requires a lot of patience.
 If your facial hair growth is slow, accelerate it by consuming a healthy diet.
-Include the vitamins, protein, iron, and zinc in your diet plan.
-Vikings used to consume a healthy meal that’s why they had long and thick hair as well as the beard.
+Include vitamins, protein, iron, and zinc in your diet plan.
+Vikings used to consume healthy meals; that’s why they had long and thick hair and a beard.

-Once you achieve the desired beard length, trim the beard in order to maintain its length as well as its shape.
+Once you achieve the desired beard length, trim the beard to maintain its length and shape.
 Go to a professional to avoid any mistake while trimming.
 You can also learn how to shape your beard here.

 Using Beard Shampoo

 Wash your beard with a good quality shampoo after two to three days.
-Shampoo will keep your beard moisturized and soft.
+The shampoo will keep your beard moisturized and soft.
 It also gives a fragrance to your beard as well.
-Styling the Viking beard becomes also easy.
+Styling the Viking beard also becomes easy.

-Comb your beard with the help of wooden comb in order to remove the tangles.
+Comb your beard with the help of a wooden comb to remove the tangles.
 Another benefit of combing is that it guides the beard which way to grow.
-Beard combs are smaller in size than hair combs so, use the comb carefully to prevent any breakage of facial hair strands.
+Beard combs are smaller than hair combs, so use the comb carefully to prevent any breakage of facial hair strands.

 Apply Beard Oil

-Apply good quality beard oil or a bam in order to keep the beard soft.
+Apply good quality beard oil or balm to keep the beard soft.
 Beard oil keeps the beard clean and glossy.
-Always see the label while applying the oil in order to confirm its quantity usage according to the length of your Viking beard.
+Always see the label while applying the oil to confirm its quantity usage according to the length of your Viking beard.

 You can style the beard according to your interests.
-You can keep the beard free or can make the braids.
+For example, you can keep the beard free or make the braids.
 You can wear beads or other accessories to add more glory to the beard.